abeertech01/fireblogs-john-traversy/DOC.md

 6 = vue-svg-loader dependency makes it possible to use svg images like vue components. to use the dependency a configuration file is included called "vue.config.js"

 7, 8, 9 = [Vue Transition in official website](https://vuejs.org/v2/guide/transitions.html#Transition-Classes)

+# Footer
+the footer component is copied and pasted from the repository.